FLORAH: A generative model for halo assembly histories: Conclusion

 \item In Section~\ref{section:combine_box}, we developed a procedure to incorporate multiple simulations with the same redshift range and varying mass resolutions into a single training dataset.
 In Section~\ref{section:gureft_result}, we trained the \florahg model on the \gureft suite of simulations, comprising four boxes (\gureft-05, \gureft-15, \gureft-35, and \gureft-90), and successfully demonstrated \florah's ability to handle this variation.
 The \gureft simulations were purposefully crafted to capture the evolution of dark matter halos at the ultra-high redshift Universe and at an unprecedented temporal resolution.
 By successfully learning the assembly histories of these simulations, \florah proves to be a versatile tool for studying the formation and evolution of cosmic structures during the initial phases of the Universe.

 \item In Section~\ref{section:gureft_vsmdpl_result}, we developed a procedure to concatenate multiple \florah models.
 We used \florahv to generate the assembly histories from $z=0$ to $z=5.89$ and \florahg to further generate the histories to $z\approx20-24$.
 We showed that despite the simplicity of our approach, we were able to generate the mass assembly histories from $z=0$ to an ultra-high redshift $z \approx 24$ for halos with root mass $\lesssim~10^{10} \, \si{M_\odot}$, which corresponds to the bright end of the dwarf galaxy population.
 We were unable to reliably generate assembly histories below this mass due to the resolution limitation of \vsmdpl.
 In addition, during the generation process, we found an inconsistency in the dark matter concentration histories of \vsmdpl and \gureft at $z \gtrsim 6$, which may be attributed to the missing of unresolved progenitor halos in \vsmdpl (refer to \cite{gureft_paper} for a more detailed discussion).
 This results in sharp kinks in the concentration histories at the transition redshift $z = 5.89$ between the two \florah models.
+These limitations can be overcome by improving the overlapping between \gureftc and \vsmdpl, e.g., by running \gureftc to a lower redshift and with a larger volume.)
 Despite the current limitations, this represents the first step towards generating assembly histories at a mass resolution required to simultaneously capture the merger dynamics from dwarf galaxies to galaxy clusters up to high redshifts and in large volumes.
-At present, this is far beyond the capability of numerical simulations. \end{itemize}
+At present, this is far beyond the capability of numerical simulations.

+\item In Section~\ref{section:discussion}, we discuss the advantages of \florah over traditional parametric modeling approaches for the MAHs.
+Like many machine learning methods, \florah is non-parametric and does not require assumptions on the functional form of the mass and DM concentration assembly histories.
+It is also straightforward to include additional halo properties beyond the mass and DM concentration since the normalizing flows employed for density modeling excel at capturing high-dimensional distributions.
+In addition, \florah models the MAHs in an autoregressive manner, sampling the halo mass and concentration at each redshift based on the entire halo history.
+This allows \florah to capture variations between redshifts, such as the progenitor-descendant mass ratios, more easily.